 5.3.2 For Magnesite Refractory Materials

 5.3.2.1 Weigh accurately one gram of the sample in a platinum crucible and fuse it with 6 g to 8 g of pure anhydrous sodium carbonate.
-Extract the melt carefully with 0 ml to 50 ml of dilute hydrochloric acid in a 500-ml beaker and when dissolution is complete, wash the crucible thoroughly with hot water.
-Evaporate the solution to dryness on hot-plate and bake for about 20 minutes.
+Extract the melt carefully with 0 ml to 50 ml of dilute hydrochloric acid in a 500 ml beaker and when dissolution is complete, wash the crucible thoroughly with hot water.
+Evaporate the solution to dryness on hot-plate and bake for about 20 min.

 5.3.2.2 Cool the beaker, add 25 ml to 30 ml of dilute hydrochloric acid, boil and filter.
 Transfer thoroughly all the residue in the beaker to the filter paper by a jet of hot water and wash it free from acid by means of hot water.
 Collect the filtrate and washings in the same beaker and preserve it.
 Further, complete the estimation as described under 5.3.1.2 to 5.3.1.6.